skypjack/entt/README.md

 reference.

 If you know of other resources out there that are about `EnTT`, feel free to open an issue or a PR and I'll be glad to add them to the list.

+# Extensions

+Community-maintained extensions for EnTT:

+- [EnTTx](https://github.com/AsherFarag/enttx) - Adds **hierarchies**, **prefabs**, and **change observers** for use cases such as networking and undo/redo.

+If you know of other `EnTT` extensions, feel free to open an issue or a PR and I'll be glad to add them to the list.

 # Contributors